Trends

 How did it work?

 — In the post-war years, coffee, like other products, was controlled by the State, but it wasn't until 1959, with the Stabilization Plan, that coffee began to function as a normal market commodity.
-Until then, the State intervened and it could not be freely bought where one wanted, but rather went by modules, so roasting companies were allocated batches with different origins, some good, but many others not so much.
+Until then, the State intervened and it could not be bought freely where one wanted, but rather went by modules, so that roasting companies were allocated batches with different origins, some good, but many others not so much.
 The fact is that during a part of the Franco dictatorship, we could basically drink coffee from the Spanish colonies, therefore, robusta, with a very bitter taste and a lot of caffeine.

 Only robust?